alrodsa/saibyo/README.md

 - split_half_vertical
 - split_half_horizontal

-> 📚 For more detailed comparison mode options, refer to the comparison modes documentation at [`docs/comparison-modes.md`](docs/comparison-modes.md)
+> 📚 For more detailed comparison mode options and how to run this command, refer to the comparison modes documentation at [`docs/comparison-modes.md`](docs/comparison-modes.md)

 ## 🗺️ Roadmap